Reconciliation Through Indigenous Education

 edx also offers a short demo course, DemoX, that is designed to show new students how to take a course on edX.
 You will learn how to navigate the edX platform and complete your first course.

-Once you are registered, and the course has officially begun, you simply to to:
+Once you are registered you simply go to:

 1. Go to http://edx.org/